 - Play with the Tumbling Fountain, and perch balls on top of the Ball Fountain without letting them fall

 - Create a whirlpool of water

-- Kids can program a robot and play with wind turbines
+- Kids can play with wind turbines

 - Kids can have fun in a room of communication tools and games like Word Tubes where they can speak to one another along a line

 - Listen to different languages via a world globe

 - Attempt a try at speaking with their hands

 The TV Studio – Learning how TV and Film is made

 - Kids can join a band, film musicians, and do a playback performance